shreehank22/Adaptive-PID-Control-for-Quadrotor-UAVs-Using-Feedback-Linearization-and-Deep-Reinforcement-Learning/README.md

 * Deep Deterministic Policy Gradient (DDPG) and TD3
 * Adaptive control using DRL agents

-See project report and inline code comments for complete references.
+See project report for complete references.

 ---

+## **Author**

+Shreehan S Kate

 ## **Contributing**

 Pull requests are welcome!
-If you want to extend this framework (e.g., test on a different plant, add LQR baseline, etc.), feel free to fork and improve.
+If you'd like to extend this framework (e.g., test on a different plant, add LQR baseline, etc.), please feel free to fork and improve.

 ---